manojzeus64/M-EDatum/README.md

 # EDATUM SAMACHARA DRUSHYA
-This Is The DashBoard Created By MeAt The Time When I Registerd For Technical Event Samachara Drushya  Conducted By Pragati College of Engineering Surampalem
+This Is The Interactive DashBoard Created By Me At The Time When I Registerd For Technical Event Samachara Drushya  Conducted By Pragati College of Engineering Surampalem